 There is an expectation that the children read for 1/2 an hour every night as a minimum.
-A love of literature in childhood is one of the biggest indicators for future success and
+Pupils will return their book every Thursday so that staff can assess their progress.

 Home learning is essential if your child is to achieve all that they are capable of.
 Expectations are high and a routine needs to be kept to to ensure that they complete all tasks set and hand them in on time this will help to reduce their test anxiety as it will remove the need for 'cramming' as the SATs approach.